farlee2121/DevEssentialsBlog/_posts/2022-05-16-TestApi-and-Test-reuse-in-CSharp.md

 The main difference is that the service usually won't have separate implementations.
 Instead, we want to test the service with different dependency configurations.

 This is even easier.
 We only need to write one test api implementation that accepts an injected instance of the service.
-We can then dervice test suites for any dependency configuration simply.
+We can then derive test suites for any dependency configuration simply.

 ```cs